Meetings are currently held remotely via Zoom, but we are preparing to “go live” in the Autumn.

 Dates of forthcoming meetings and speakers are listed below.

-15 July Paul Ranford – Leonardo da Vinci
+15 July at 2pm Paul Ranford – Leonardo da Vinci

 Leonardo was a designer of war machines, an architect, an engineer, a sculptor and a painter.
 This talk is based mainly on Leonardo’s notebooks and reveals the extent of his achievements in the sciences and the arts.